-Giving us even more of a reason to celebrate, July 4 lands on a Thursday this year.
-So if you’re lucky—or plan ahead—and can get your Friday off, you can let the good times roll over a four-day weekend getaway.
+Giving us even more of a reason to celebrate, July 4 lands on a Friday this year.
+So if you plan ahead—and can get your Friday off—you can let the good times roll over a three-day weekend getaway.

 Feeling a red, white, and blue kind of summer trip?
 Here are the best places to be in the United States on July 4 that double as great weekend trip destinations.

 You won’t get much shut-eye with all of those fireworks, so why not see them in the city that never sleeps?
-The country’s biggest fireworks display is conducted by Macy’s, which launches a fireworks show from barges on either the East or Hudson River in New York City (visit their website for the most up-to-date information for viewing locations).
+The country’s biggest fireworks display is conducted by Macy’s, which launches a fireworks show from barges on the Hudson River in New York City (visit its website for the most up-to-date information for viewing locations).
 Considering that more than 3 million live spectators come out to see the fireworks, your best bet to avoid the crowds is to find a restaurant or friend’s rooftop to see the event.
-Alternatively, you can consider smaller shows like the one on Coney Island, where you can walk down a nearly three-mile boardwalk and spend the day on the beach before the fireworks.

-Daytime events abound for Independence Day as well, including Nathan’s annual hot dog–eating contest, which is held in Coney Island every July 4.
-Though star player Joey Chestnut will not be making an appearance this year, it’ll be exciting to see who takes Chestnut’s place after his eight-year winning streak.
+Daytime events abound for Independence Day as well, including Nathan’s annual hot dog–eating contest, which is held in Coney Island.
+It’s still not clear whether star player Joey Chestnut will return after being banned from the 2024 competition, but it’ll be exciting to see who takes the title nonetheless.

 If you come to Bristol for Independence Day, expect a parade that goes all out—Revolutionary attire included.